-Course code and title MiRAS 210 - Archival Access and Dissemination Professor on Assignment Dr. Jessica Bushey, Associate Professor, Bristish Columbia University (Canada) Course description March 13-24, 2023 This course covers the concepts and principles underpinning and the processes involved in providing archival reference services, developing public programs and disseminating information about archival institutions and archival collections.
+Course code and title MiRAS 609 - Archival Access and Dissemination Professor on Assignment Dr. Dates January 29- February 9, 2024 This course covers the concepts and principles underpinning the processes involved in providing archival reference services, developing public programs and disseminating information about archival institutions and archival collections.
 The course focuses on a wide variety of users and potential users of archives and advocates for user-centred policies and procedures.
-The course includes a discussion of the relationship between access tools and reference services.
+The course includes a discussion on the relationship between access tools and reference services.
 This course includes the study of users, finding aids, access systems, institutional policies and procedures, ethics of access and the regulatory environment, and social network platforms for community engagement and outreach.
-Topics covered in this course are: • General principles and concepts associated with accessibility of archives; • The types of use made off archival records; • The organization, delivery and evaluation of reference services; • Legal and security concerns in reference services; • Ethical concerns in reference services; • Planning, implementation, and evaluation of programs to increase appreciation, accessibility, and use of archives; • The relationship between digital and analog methods of providing access to archives.
+Course description Topics covered in this course are: General principles and concepts associated with accessibility of archives; The types of use made off archival records; The interaction of archivists and users in reference services; The organization, delivery and evaluation of reference services; Legal and security concerns in reference services; Ethical concerns in reference services; Planning, implementation, and evaluation of programs to increase appreciation, accessibility, and use of archives; The relationship between digital and analog methods of providing access to archives.
 The course will be delivered primarily through in-class lectures (20 hours) and student-driven tutorials in which small groups present interactive learning experiences to the class (10 hours).
-Online Archives Collections Access software, such as AtoM will be reviewed, Continuous assessment along with archival websites and their social media channels (e.g., FaceBook, Instagram, Twitter).
-Upon completion of this course, students will be able to: 1.
-Demonstrate understanding of the principles and concepts applying to archivists' responsibilities to make archival holdings discoverable and accessible; 2.
-Recognize and categorize the primary users of archives; 3.
-Differentiate and examine the varied uses of archival holdings; 4.
-Identify, analyze and evaluate the processes of providing archival reference services; 5.
-Identify, analyze and evaluate the development and implementation of archival programs to promote the appreciation, use and accessibility of archives.
-In-class oral presentation In-class oral presentation and blog post (50%) Final assessment (50%) Term paper
+Online Archives Collections Access software, such as AtoM will be reviewed, along with archival websites and their social media channels (e.g., FaceBook, Instagram, Twitter).
+Course learning outcomes Upon completion of this course, students will be able to: Demonstrate understanding of the principles and concepts applying to archivists' responsibilities to make archival holdings discoverable and accessible; Recognize and categorize the primary users of archives; Differentiate and examine the varied uses of archival holdings; Identify, analyze and evaluate the processes of providing archival reference services; Identify, analyze and evaluate the development and implementation of archival programs to promote the appreciation, use and accessibility of archives.
+Continuous assessment (50%) In-class oral presentation In-class oral presentation and blog post Final assessment (50%) Term paper